 JamCherri is a Thinkpad T420.
 Reasonably priced but still packs a punch.
 It came with Windows 8, and soon upgraded to 10.
 I immediately removed the Windows partition and installed Arch GNU/Linux.
 The desktop environment of choice is XFCE4, and is my current work laptop.
 It has 5 hours of battery life, and runs lightening quick.
 JamCherri gets its strange name from my high school drum line director’s nickname.

-Strawberry is a Thinkpad X230.
+Strawberry (いちご) Pepper Strawberry Pepper is a Thinkpad X230.
 The small form factor and long battery life give it the very nice portability I desired in a laptop.
 I used it as my primary laptop for the 3rd year, helping me through more difficult classes.
 This round, I tried out AntergOS, a branch of Arch GNU/Linux that is more prebuilt and ready to deploy.
 I’ve also experimented with different window managers and utilities, from i3 to dmenu to change up my Linux experience.
 It also dawns a PiE logo on front, rep-ing the club I dedicated a lot of time to during the year.
 After a year of using AntergOS, I decided it was time I tried a new OS, so I went ahead and tried OpenSUSE, CentOS, Zorin, and VentiOS, until I came right back to AngtergOS.
 From this experience, I learned that nothing beats Arch GNU/Linux, and I was wrong to even leave it in the first place.
 I decided to start from a clean install, giving my laptop a new name, Pepper named after my favorite health snack, bell peppers.